Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 - Education
 - Certifications

-This improves transparency and trust in the recommendation.
+This improves transparency, reduce time in evaluating 1000+ resumes and trust in the recommendation.

 ---